ffavela/scripts4Cif/README.md

 In case an operation fails for any reason, then the corresponding value will be 'None'.
 Correspondingly a message will be printed to stderr.
-If the '--log' option is used then the cif paths will None values will be logged.
+If the '--log' option is used then the cif paths with None values will be logged.

 Remember that it is good practive to test the fmFile with a single cif